 Ethnic health inequalities

-Large-scale surveys like the Health Survey for England show that black and minority ethnic groups as a whole are more likely to report ill health, and that ill health among black and minority ethnic people starts at a younger age than in the White British.
-There is more variation in the rates of some diseases by ethnicity than by other socioeconomic factors.
-However, patterns of ethnic variation in health are extremely diverse, and interlink with many overlapping factors:
+Patterns of ethnic variation in health are extremely diverse and many overlapping factors contribute to their expression.
+There is greater variation in the rates of some diseases by ethnicity than by other socio-economic factors.
+Large-scale surveys like the Health Survey for England show, for example, that black and minority ethnic groups as a whole are more likely to report ill health and that ill health among black and minority ethnic people starts at a younger age than in White British groups.

 General health and social factors

-- Ethnic differences in health vary across age groups, so that the greatest variation by ethnicity is seen among the elderly.
+- Ethnic differences in health vary across age groups: the greatest variation by ethnicity is seen among the elderly.

 - Ethnic differences in health may vary between generations.
 For example, in some black and minority ethnic groups, rates of ill health are worse among those born in the UK than in first-generation immigrants.

 - Pakistani women and Bangladeshi men were more likely to report the presence of a long-standing illness which limited them on a daily basis.
-Furthermore, the figures had increased in Pakistani women by almost 10% when compared with the results of the 1999 survey.
+These figures had increased in Pakistani women by almost 10% in 2004 compared with the 1999 survey.

 Patterns of ethnic inequalities in health vary from one health condition to the next.
 For example: